-The grounds at Alnwick Castle will reopen to visitors from Monday 27 July with timed tickets now available to book online.
+The grounds only at Alnwick Castle have reopened with timed tickets now available to book online.
 The popular Northumberland historic castle is Good to Go and to further reassure visitors or answer any questions to help you plan your visit, Alnwick Castle invite you to get in touch with them via their website live chat from 9:30am to 4:30pm daily.

 The following major attractions, museums and theatres in Newcastle, Gateshead and the North East are still closed but with the hope of reopening soon.
 They are busy working out the logistics to ensure both visitors and staff can remain safe, and enjoy returning to experience their venue.
 Please find links to their websites for full, up-to-date information: